SOLDIERz/octopress-appstore/README.md

+# edit by techlux

+- added only German App Store Support - there is still some Bug that some Apps does not show the German App Market.
+Didn't know why
+- added Price and Artistname
+- Price will be shown in Û ord if it not work in $

+THX @Otavio Cordeiro for the cool Plugin

 # Octopress AppStore Plugin

 An octopress plugin that displays app info from the AppStore.
 Please note that it only works with apps availables at the US AppStore.